Sophie Simone Cortina: A Journey of Reinvention, Passion, and Life in La Juárez

-Before colonia Juárez became one of Mexico City’s most vibrant cultural hubs, jewelry designer Sophie Simone Cortina had already made it home.
-The Franco-Mexican was among the first wave of artists and visionaries to bet on the neighborhood’s untapped potential.
-Since founding Sophie Simone Designs in 2009, she has transformed her love for Mexican craftsmanship into a global jewelry brand worn by tastemakers like Salma Hayek, Naomi Watts and Owen Wilson, and featured by institutions like London’s Victoria & Albert Museum and Museo Tamayo.
+Since founding Sophie Simone Designs in 2009, Sophie has transformed her passion for Mexican craftsmanship into a globally celebrated jewelry brand.
+Her work is worn by tastemakers such as Salma Hayek, Naomi Watts, and Owen Wilson, and has been featured by esteemed institutions including London’s Victoria & Albert Museum and Museo Tamayo.

-In her luminous boutique just steps from Soho House, Sophie curates not just her own collections, but a carefully selected mix of contemporary Mexican design, such as Alejandro Carlín, Rebranded, Fózfora and La Troupe, turning the space into a creative sanctuary that reflects the soul of the neighborhood.
+In her boutique, located just steps from Soho House, Sophie curates not only her own collections but also a carefully selected array of contemporary Mexican designs—from Alejandro Carlín to Rebranded, Fózfora, and La Troupe—turning the space into a creative sanctuary that truly reflects the spirit of the neighborhood.

-In this interview, she invites us into her world, shares her love for La Juárez, and explains why she believes the future of fashion—and culture—lives at the intersection of community and creativity.
+In this interview, Sophie invites us into her world, shares her deep affection for La Juárez, and explains why she believes the future of fashion—and culture—thrives at the intersection of community and creativity.

 Tell us a bit about how you ended up in La Juarez.
 What first drew you in?